Attack of Rufo Chacón: Later life

 Along with the help of several other Venezuelans, the Chacón family managed to establish a food kiosk in their home.
 However, the mayorship executed reportedly a resolution that ordered the closure of informal establishments and security officials forced them to close the business, leaving them without income.

 On 30 May 2021, CICPC officials entered Chacón's home without a search warrant, climbing over a fence to reach Rufo's room and arresting him along with his brother, besides seizing two motorcycles from the family; both were moved to the police headquarters.
 Rufo was accused of stealing a motorcycle and they were interrogated without the presence of lawyers or relatives.
 When his mother went to the facilities to look for her children, they told her that the arrest had been "a mistake", and that they could leave if she signed an act.
 She protested the implausibility of Rufo's accusations of stealing a motorcycle when he is blind.

+In popular media

+The 2023 film Simón, directed by Venezuelan film maker Diego Vicentini, features a character who is inspired on Rufo Chacón.